 Requirements: EU citizens’ personal information can only be collected and processed if the concerned party gives consent after having been informed in detail about the procedure.
 Collecting organizations must ensure that the information is not destroyed, altered, lost, as well as disclosed, stored or access without authorization.

-Email disclaimers: According to a report by law firm Cooper, Counsel Covington & Burling the aim of the directive is to ensure that organizations’ outgoing e-mails contain information about any monitoring policies they may have in place (see page 14 of report).
-Section IV of the directive states that the subject of data collection must by provided with the following information:
+Email disclaimers: According to a report by law firm Cooper, Counsel Covington & Burling the aim of the directive is to ensure that organizations’ outgoing e-mails contain information about any monitoring policies they may have in place (see page 14 of the report).
+Section IV of the directive states that the subject of data collection must be provided with the following information:

 - purpose of the processing for which the data is collected

-- additional information, e.g.: recipients or categories of recipients of the data; if providing the data is obligatory or voluntary; channel for inquiries and complaints.
+- additional information, e.g.: recipients or categories of recipients of the data; if providing the data is obligatory or voluntary; a channel for inquiries and complaints.

-Examples of implementation of the directive in local EU member states’ law include: UK’s Data Protection Act, Germany’s Federal Data Protection Act (Bundesdatenschutzgesetz) and Netherlands’ Personal Data Protection Act (Wet bescherming persoonsgegevens).
+Examples of implementation of the directive in local EU member states’ law include UK’s Data Protection Act, Germany’s Federal Data Protection Act (Bundesdatenschutzgesetz) and Netherlands’ Personal Data Protection Act (Wet bescherming persoonsgegevens).

 Note: Monitoring of employees’ correspondence by the employer can also be considered to fall into the category of personal data processing.

 EU directive FAQ: https://www.informationshield.com/papers/EU%20Data%20Protection%20Directive%20FAQ.pdf

 Employee email monitoring and workplace privacy in the European perspective (see page 2): http://www.law-review.mk/pdf/08/Evisa%20Kambellari.pdf

 Chapter 2 of Directive 95/46/EC: http://www.dataprotection.ie/docs/EU-Directive-95-46-EC-Chapter-2/93.htm